• Disease Overview

 Farber Disease Type 5

 This form of the disorder is characterized by normal development for about 6 months to 1 year of age.
 Eventually, affected infants develop a variety of neurological problems and can lose previously acquired skills (regression) including speech.
-Seizures, which are resistant to treatment, can develop.
+Seizures, which are often resistant to treatment, can develop.
 There can also be partial paralysis of the legs (paraparesis).
-Skin nodules may occur and are usually mild.
-The lungs are usually not affected.
+Skin nodules may occur though they are usually mild.
+The lungs are usually not affected in this subtype.

 Spinal Muscular Atrophy with Progressive Myoclonic Epilepsy (SMA-PME)

-This is a distinct form of ASAH1-related disorders that is characterized by muscle weakness and seizures that are known as progressive myoclonic epilepsy.
+This is a distinct form of ASAH1-related disorder characterized by muscle weakness and seizures that are known as spinal muscular atrophy (SMA).
+This form of Farber disease was first described by Jankovic in 1978.
 Muscle weakness starts in the proximal muscles of the legs, which are those closest to the center of the body (e.g. the muscles of the thighs) and progresses to affect the distal muscles, which are those further away from the center of the body (e.g. those of the lower legs).
 Affected individuals may be clumsy and fall frequently.
 Eventually, affected individuals have trouble walking or walk in a waddling manner (waddling gait).
 Over time, some individuals may require assistive devices like a cane to help them walk or, eventually, a wheelchair.

-Progressive myoclonic epilepsy often occurs later in childhood after the development of muscle weakness and may be characterized by myoclonic and atonic seizures.
-Myoclonic seizures cause rapid, brief muscle contractions that cause sudden jerky or twitching movements.
-Jerking or spasms of the arms, jerking movements that occur when a person tries to voluntary move a muscle (action myoclonus), or jerking movements or spasms of the eyelids can occur.
-Atonic seizures are characterized by a sudden loss of muscle tone so that the head and body may go limp.
+Progressive myoclonic epilepsy (PME) often occurs later in childhood after the development of the muscle weakness and may be characterized by myoclonic and atonic seizures.
+Myoclonic seizures cause rapid, brief muscle contractions that generate sudden jerky or twitching movements.
+Jerking or spasms of the arms, jerking movements that occur when a person tries to voluntary move a muscle (action myoclonus), or jerking movements and/or spasms of the eyelids can occur.
+Atonic seizures are characterized by a sudden loss of muscle tone – so that the head and body may go limp.

-Some affected individuals develop additional symptoms including involuntary, rhythmic, movements of a body part (tremors), neurological problems that can lead to lower-than-average IQ scores (cognitive decline), or sensorineural hearing loss, which is hearing loss that occurs when the nerves within the ear cannot properly send sensory input (sound) to the brain, and is not caused by problems with the ear itself.
+Some individuals affected with SMA-PME develop additional symptoms including involuntary, rhythmic, movements of a body part (tremors), neurological problems that can lead to lower-than-average IQ scores (cognitive decline), or even sensorineural hearing loss, which is hearing loss that occurs when the nerves within the ear cannot properly send sensory input (sound) to the brain, and is not caused by problems with the ear itself.

-Children with spinal muscular atrophy and progressive myoclonic epilepsy have not developed characteristic skin nodules associated with Farber disease.
-However, at least one child report in the medical literature had symptoms that overlapped between Farber disease and spinal muscular atrophy with progressive myoclonic epilepsy.
+Children with SMA-PME usually do not develop characteristic skin nodules associated with Farber disease.
+However, at least one child reported in the medical literature had symptoms that overlapped between Farber disease and spinal muscular atrophy with progressive myoclonic epilepsy.

 • < Previous section